rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-018/index.md

 [SeniorSKY]
 is a flight simulator which uses Vulkan API, developed by [@pmathia0].

-As an aerospace engineering student with many virtual flying hours in commercial simulators under his belt, Peter has always been interested how things work under the hood.
+As an aerospace engineering student, Peter has always been interested how a flight simulator works under the hood.

 The development of SeniorSKY started as a hobby project during university studies.
-Initially, Peter had been using C++ for development of the main application.
-However, he later started experimenting with Rust language.
-Rust was used back then only for some utilities, which, for example, converts real-world heightmaps from DTED2 format into Khronos KTX2.

-In winter of 2020, the decision has been made to port the whole SeniorSKY application and associated utilities into Rust.

-As mentioned before, SeniorSKY uses real-world elevation data with 1 arc second precision and can render the whole globe with real dimensions.
+SeniorSKY uses real-world elevation data with 1 arc second precision and can render the whole globe in real dimensions.
-The program uses some commonly known techniques to improve precision of depth buffer and vertex data.
-During the flight, the terrain tiles are loaded dynamically based on real GPS coordinates of airplane, with a decreasing level of detail, based on distance from the camera.
+During the flight, the terrain tiles are loaded dynamically based on real GPS coordinates of airplane, with a decreasing level of detail further from the camera.
 This is achieved using a combination of a terrain-quad-tree and GPU tessellation.

 SeniorSKY also implements basic rendering of sky, atmosphere and fog.

-To be able to simulate a flight, SeniorSKY temporarily integrates 3rd party flight dynamics engine called JSBSim.
-Meanwhile, development of own, custom flight dynamics engine is already in progress.
+To be able to simulate a flight, the application temporarily integrates 3rd party flight dynamics engine called JSBSim.
+Meanwhile, development of own, custom flight dynamics is already in progress.

-The project serves Peter
-as a playground to learn and implement various techniques, from real-world globe, 3D terrain, through rendering of fonts, UI, up to the implementation of custom physics and flight dynamics.

 [SeniorSKY]: https://youtube.com/playlist?list=PLMmaJuk-D7iaObZyhyvc83tNwpx3ghzkY
 [@pmathia0]: https://twitter.com/pmathia0